4825vinay/Building-my-own-Blockchain/README.md

 ## Optimizations

-The performance of the network can be optimised using different consensus algorithms such algorithms
+The performance of the network can be optimised using different consensus algorithms such as

 - Proof of Stake
 - Practical Byzantine Fault Tolerance (PBFT)